smichaelsen/fluid-signature/Readme.md

 Define expected variables of fluid templates.

+> **Warning**:
+> Fluid has a [similiar functionality](https://github.com/NamelessCoder/Fluid/blob/master/src/ViewHelpers/ParameterViewHelper.php) in version 3.x and plans to have it also in 2.x.
+This solution is not compatible with what might become available in TYPO3 soon.
+If you want to migrate to the native functionality later it will be manual labor.

 ## Why?

 Fluid often silently fails when you forget to pass a variable to a template, because any undefined variable will just evaluate as null.